CosmodiumCS/MK19-EarthInvader/README.md

-# Earth-Invader v0.2
+# Earth-Invader v0.3
-Discord bot using the cryptography toolkit of [SkeletonKey](https://github.com/CosmodiumCS/SkeletonKey)
+Discord bot using the cryptography toolkit of [SkeletonKey](https://github.com/CosmodiumCS/SkeletonKey) with the Nextcord API wrapper.

 ## Usage
 Usage continues the trend of the SkeletonKey suite often.
 See the help menu by simply using `/help`.